thomaspernet/DataAnalysisPy/README.md

-The bottom of the report show the correlation matrix, both for Pearson and Spearman.
+The bottom of the report shows the correlation matrix, both for Pearson and Spearman.